7shifts: Funding and growth

 Since its founding, 7shifts has raised over $150 million CAD through various funding rounds.
 In its early stages, 7shifts raised $1.2 million in a seed funding round led by Relay Ventures, with participation from Globalive Capital, Boost VC, and Tim Draper.
 With the funds, the company expanded its sales teams and added new features to its platform.

 In January 2019, 7shifts secured US$10 million in a Series A funding round led by Napier Park Financial Partners, with participation from Teamworthy Ventures, Relay Ventures, and former Snagajob CEO Peter Harrison.

 In May 2021, 7shifts raised $21.5 million in a Series B funding round led by Danny Meyer's Enlightened Hospitality Investments, further accelerating its growth.

 Notably, in February 2022, the company secured US$80 million in a Series C funding round led by SoftBank Vision Fund 2, with participation from Ten Coves Capital and Enlightened Hospitality Investments.
 This funding was used to double the size of its team and expand its product offerings to cover more aspects of the restaurant employee lifecycle.

 7shifts has experienced significant growth, adding over 10,000 restaurant locations and 400,000 workers to its platform in 2021 alone.
 However, like many tech companies, 7shifts faced challenges due to the changing economic environment.
 In late 2023 and early 2024, the company underwent two rounds of layoffs as it sought to align its operations with market conditions.

 Reception and impact

-7shifts has been widely adopted in the restaurant industry, with over 50,000 restaurants using its platform, including well-known brands like Bareburger, Smoke's Poutinerie, and Yogurtland.
-The platform is praised for its ease of use, particularly for small to medium-sized restaurant businesses, and its ability to integrate with existing systems.
+7shifts is used by over 50,000 restaurants, including well-known brands like Bareburger, Smoke's Poutinerie, and Yogurtland.
+The platform serves small to medium-sized restaurant businesses and integrates with existing systems.

 The company has also been involved in industry partnerships, such as its integration with MarginEdge, which allows restaurants to manage labor costs more effectively by connecting labor data with overall financial management tools.